NidukaAkalanka/x-ui-english/README.md

 - One-click SSL installation -- Fixed on 0.1.1
 - Multi-user IDs for Vmess and Vless -- Fixed on 0.2
 - Telegram bot implementation -- Fixed on 0.2
+- Release packages being much heavier in size -- Fixed on 0.2